The Issues Take Action Documents Timeline Share πŸ“ Attend the Meeting

 You've Already Felt It Getting Tight

 Mockingbird is a heavily used east-west corridor for cars and cyclists alike.
-If you drive it regularly, you know that oncoming cars already drift away from each other, and toward the bike lane, when passing at speed.
+If you drive it regularly, you know that oncoming cars already drift away from each other, and into the bike lane, when passing at speed.

 Mockingbird sees a lot of cyclist traffic, including many kids.
-The road already feels narrow as it is — adding raised planters and chicane curb extensions into this space means less margin for error, not more.
+The road already feels narrow as it is β€” adding raised planters and chicane curb extensions into this space means less margin for error, not more.

 Due Process

-A $20M Decision Moving Too Fast
+A $17.5M Decision Moving Too Fast

-The construction vote is set for March 26, with shovels in the ground as early as May 2026 — a 6–8 month disruption to one of PV's busiest corridors.
+The final vote is set for 4pm Thursday, March 26th, at PV Town Hall with construction starting as early as May 2026 β€” a 6–12 month disruption to one of PV's busiest corridors.

-~$20M Total project cost estimate
+~17.5M Total project cost estimate

 Take Action Before March 26